dariaburtan/ds-bootcamp-python-install/README.md

 ## TextBlob

-Run this in your Anacona (base) environment
+Run this in your Anaconda (base) environment

 ```
 conda install -c conda-forge textblob